-We strive to meet enrollment goals across four competing yet complementary areas: academic quality, affordability, diversity, and international presence.
+We strive to meet enrollment goals across four areas: academic readiness, access, affordability, and student success.
 By focusing on these priorities, we help promising students from all backgrounds access an IU education.

 Read our strategic plan below to learn more about our goals for enrolling and supporting talented, deserving students from Indiana, the nation, and the world.
 To see recent successes, visit our annual OEM Overview.